Sea Garden (Varna)

+History

 The site where today the Sea Garden is located was until the middle of the 19th century a bare field outside the city walls.
 In 1862 a small garden was arranged on the orders of the city's Ottoman mayor.
 After the Liberation of Bulgaria in 1878 mayor Mihail Koloni suggested the arrangement of a city garden and a seaside park in 1881, and despite suspicions a small sum was granted.
 As a result, the Sea Garden was expanded to 26,000 m2 and further developed according to the plan of French engineer Martinice.

 The person primarily associated and regarded as having done most for the garden's modern appearance is the Czech gardener Anton Novák, who had specialized at the Schönbrunn and Belvedere palaces in Vienna, Austria-Hungary.
 He was invited to work in Varna by his compatriot Karel Škorpil at the request of the municipality in 1894 and arrived in 1895, at the age of 35.
 One of Varna's best known buildings, the Varna Aquarium, was constructed in the garden in 1906–1911.

 During his time in Varna Novák did an immense work: he radically rearranged the garden and ordered the planting of valued plants from the Black Sea and the Mediterranean.
 His contract with the municipality was extended in 1899, when he was built a house still standing next to the entrance to the garden.
 The garden gradually grew to reach 90,000 m2 in 1905.
 Several fountains were added in 1912–1913, as well as partially electric lighting.
 The central alley was decorated with monuments of prominent Bulgarians by a special committee.
 The seaside casino was built in the 1930s and acquired its modern appearance after a reconstruction in 1960–1961.